nbcallah/Histogram-Sampler/README.md

 As this is a small project, I will not actively maintain it.
 If you find this code, use it, and find a bug, feel free to let me know.

+## Sources

+For the test dataset, I have used play brick color data available at https://www.kaggle.com/rtatman/lego-database which was under the CC0 public domain license.

+I have based the algorithms on a writeup from Keith Schwarz at http://www.keithschwarz.com/darts-dice-coins/

 ## Authors

 Nathan Callahan